How to Extract Metadata from Diagrams Using GroupDocs Metadata Java

 - Java Memory Management: Implement best practices such as using try‑with‑resources for automatic resource management.

-- Optimization Tips: Cache frequently accessed metadata to reduce redundant operations.
+- Optimization Tips: Cache frequently accessed metadata to reduce redundant operations and avoid repeated I/O calls.

 Frequently Asked Questions